Olakunle2022/Telecom-Customer-Churn-Project/README.md

 * Age: age of customer.

 ### ii.
 Aggregated Metrics:
 Below are the aggregated measures to make sure the objectives of the project are achieved.
-Tey are :
+They are :
 * Average Frequency of SMS.
 * Average Frequency of Use,
 * Average Seconds of Use per Customer,